 February Cultural Awareness and Recognitions

 In the Snohomish School District and community, we honor and recognize our diversity.
-Please join with us this month as we acknowledge Black History Month and Lunar New Year.
+Please join with us this month as we acknowledge Black History Month.

 By the late 1960s, the week had evolved into a month on many college campuses.
 In 1976, President Gerald Ford officially recognized Black History Month and called upon the public to honor the often-over-looked contributions of Black Americans to American history.
 Since 1928, the ASALH has selected a theme for each year.
-The theme for 2022 is “Black Health and Wellness”.
+The theme for 2023 is “Black Resistance”